opalmer/pyfarm/docs/source/design/dns_resolution_service.rst

-Rather than reinvent the wheel pyfarm should take advantage of a similar approach so agents don't have to talk to an SQL server for either random master or host from a group.
+Rather than reinvent the wheel pyfarm should take advantage of a similar approach so agents don't have to talk to an SQL server for either a random master or host from a group.

 Server Implementation